 When you have multiple main or sub-accounts, all your content and account settings are divided and stored separately in multiple environments.
 You can switch between these environments by clicking on the top-right menu, and clicking "Switch company".

-After this, a modal will popup.
-Here you can select the main or sub-account you want to go to.
+Here you can select the main or sub-account you want to go to by clicking the "Switch".

 Can I link a different CNAME and Social Media accounts to sub-accounts?

 Yes!
 Setting up a sub-account is like creating a separate environment.
 Meaning all your settings are related to CNAME, Social Media, user management,... are separated from each other.